MileHacker Logo

 Rainfall

-Prepare for significant rainfall, especially from late fall through early spring.
+Prepare for significant rainfall, especially from the end of autumn through the beginning of spring.
 Packing rain gear, including a waterproof jacket and pants, is a smart decision, regardless of your visit time.

 Temperature Fluctuations